TanmayGanguli/SOC-2022-Personality-Detection/README.md

 # Week-2

 I learnt about the concept of linear regression in machine learning and how to obtain a solution using gradient descent.
 I also solved the week-2 assignment and got clarity about the concept.

+# Week-3
+I learnt about the K-means algorithm and how to implement it.
+I also understood its drawbacks and that it may not provide the required grouping of data always but it is useful in many cases to group the data into clusters.